Deagogishvili/stage1/src/README.md

 This directory has three main subdirectories.

-* /patches
-  * all the MolPatch generated CSV files
-* /predictions
+* /modeling
-  * CSV files with the predictions of all models
+  * src for the creation of the ML models
+* /molpatch
+  * src code for MolPatch
+* /preparation
+  * src for downloading and generating all needed files for global feature processing (PDB, DSSP)
-* /processed_data
+* /processing
-  * CSV files with global features of the proteins created in ../src/
+  * code to generate global feature data

+## How to use